ignaciohrdz/classical-iqa-python/README.md

 # Classical IQA methods

-This repository is a collection of classical IQA methods long forgotten in favour of deep learning-based IQA methods.
+This repository is a collection of classical IQA methods, long forgotten in favour of deep learning-based IQA methods.
 I am doing this because lots of papers cite classical methods when testing new IQA methods and many of them are not very well documented (GM-LOG, SSEQ, CORNIA, LFA, HOSA...).
-If all of them are implemented in a single package, it would be easier to try them.
+If all of them were implemented in a single package, it would be easier to try them.

 ## Implemented methods